Industry Report — April 2026

 Requirement What Your Systems Must Do

-Audit Trails Automatically capture date, time, and user identity for every record creation, modification, or deletion.
-This must be a system-level control, not a manual log.
+Audit TrailsAutomatically capture the date, time, and user identity for every record creation, modification, or deletion.
+Must be a system-level control, not a manual log.
+Retained for the full record retention period.

-Electronic Signatures Linked to their associated record.
-Display signer name, date, time, and meaning of signature.
-Credentials must be unique to one individual — shared signing credentials are a Part 11 violation.
+Electronic SignaturesEach signature must be linked to its associated record.
+Systems must display the signer name, date, time, and the meaning of the signature.
+Credentials must be unique to one individual.
+Shared signing credentials are a Part 11 violation.

-Access Controls System-level enforcement that only authorized individuals can access, sign, or modify records.
-Role-based access, not just password protection.
+Access ControlsSystem-level enforcement that only authorized individuals can access, sign, or modify records.
+Role-based access controls, not just password protection.

-Record Integrity Records protected from unauthorized alteration.
-Backup copies at a separate location.
-Retrievable throughout the full retention period.
+Record IntegrityRecords protected from unauthorized alteration.
+Backup copies maintained at a separate location.
+Records retrievable throughout the full retention period in a readable format.

-System Validation Documented IQ, OQ, and PQ validation for systems creating or maintaining FDA-subject records.
-Changes require change control and may require re-validation.
+System ValidationDocumented IQ, OQ, and PQ validation for systems that create or maintain FDA-subject records.
+Changes to validated systems require change control and may require re-validation.

 HACCP, SQF, and BRC: The Certification Stack